-A Vehicle and Equipment Disposal template is available on the Home Energy Plus Training & Technical Assistance (HE+ TTA) website under Weatherization Procurement.
-Use of this template is optional.
+A Disposal Approval Template is available on the Home Energy Plus Training & Technical Assistance (HE+ TTA) website under Weatherization | Procurement.
+Use of this template is required for all vehicle disposals regardless of value, and all equipment disposals over \$5,000.
+See more information about equipment and tools disposal in Section 7.4.2.